ATLANTIC CITY FACTS AND FIGURES

 are named after Atlantic City’s.
 Atlantic City is 60 miles from Philadelphia, 125 miles from New York and 175 miles from Washington, DC.

 In addition to 24-hour gaming options, Atlantic City offers world-class entertainment with something for everyone!
 Top acts such as Beyoncé, Britney Spears, Kevin Hart,

-Stevie Wonder, Blake Sheldon, Pitbull, Cher, Janet Jackson, Penn & Teller, Bob Dylan, Alanis Morissette, Carrie Underwood, The Weeknd and Mariah Carey, just to name a few, have all performed in one of Atlantic City’s 9 casinos or other venues.
+Stevie Wonder, Keith Urban, Pitbull, Cher, Janet Jackson, Penn & Teller, Bob Dylan, Alanis Morissette, Carrie Underwood, Post Malone and Mariah Carey, just to name a few, have all performed in one of Atlantic City’s 9 casinos or other venues.
 From concerts

 and boxing to live sporting events, Atlantic City’s Jim Whelan Boardwalk Hall has hosted it